 Anyone who has entered college is likely familiar with the challenges associated with such an academic and personal transition.
 Not only are young men and women forced to face a physical transition from living at home to experiencing the dorm-room culture, but they are also expected to balance their personal and social needs with academic rigor, all without help from mom and dad.

 In addition to learning the values associated with independence, these recent high school graduates are also exposed to an unfamiliar milieu, some better than others.
-The combination of such responsibilities often leaves such individuals with feelings of anxiety and vulnerable to eating disorders.
+The combination of such responsibilities often leaves such individuals with feelings of anxiety and the students vulnerable to eating disorders.